FaiLuReH3Ro/excel-flight-delay-analysis/README.md

 1. Analyze flight delay trends over time
 2. Identify major causes of delays and cancellations
 3. Determine which carriers have the lowest on-time performance
-4. Evaluate airport performance to identify which airport experience the most delays
+4. Evaluate airport performance to identify which airport experiences the most delays
 5. Build an interactive dashboard to explore the data
 6. Highlight actionable insights for operational improvements based on patterns